Add a SharePoint Online source

 • Authenticating through a certificate or a delegated crawling account gives Coveo authorization to crawl site content in your SharePoint Online tenant.

-• The sites and items that are actually indexed by your SharePoint Online source depends on your source Content to include settings.
+• The sites and items that are actually indexed by your SharePoint Online source are determined by your source Content to index settings.

 • User access to the indexed items through a Coveo-powered search interface depends on your source Content Security settings.